jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-18.md

 {{< l a="Enki" >}}
 Wherefore did Sarah laugh, saying, Shall I of a surety bear a child, which am old?
-{{< /l >}}

 {18:14} Is any thing too hard for Enki?
 At the time appointed I will return unto thee, according to the time of life, and Sarah shall have a son.
+{{< /l >}}

-{18:15} Then Sarah denied, saying, I laughed not; for she was afraid.
-And he said, Nay; but thou didst laugh.
+{18:15} Then Sarah denied, saying:

+No I didn't laugh

+She was afraid.

+{{< l a="Enki" >}}
+You laughed.
+{{< /l >}}

-{18:16} And the men rose up from thence, and looked toward Sodom: and Abraham went with them to bring them on the way.
+{18:16} The men rose up and looked towards Sodom.
+Abraham went with them to bring them on the way.

 {{< l a="Enki" >}}